Programs Blog

 “The Mystic Seaport Museum: A Dark Symbol of Settler Colonialism”

-As a minority, I understand the legacy of America all too well.
+As a citizen of Cherokee Nation, I understand the legacy of America all too well.
 Many would rather not confront the country’s history of colonialism, suffering, mass displacement, and the genocide of Native Americans.
 Yet, many of us have been at the forefront, calling for Americans to face this painful truth.
 Today, African Americans, Native Americans, and other ethnic minorities, along with our allies, have stood against symbols of the past, like Confederate statues.
 Others, however, argue that preserving such artifacts is crucial for future generations to remember and avoid repeating past atrocities.
 Institutions like museums play a key role in this effort to “preserve history.”
 Yet, there is often a troubling loss of focus on the true meaning behind this preservation.
 What part of American history are we really holding onto?
 Upon closer inspection, it becomes clear that many prefer to selectively remember history.
 They look back with rose-colored glasses, ignoring the harsh realities of past injustices.
 A recent visit to a museum revealed that many of these establishments, which claim to be beacons of cultural preservation, still obscure the darker sides of American history.

 The Museum Unveiled: A Dark Symbol